Empire of Charles V: Aftermath

 Meanwhile, the Papal-Imperial collaboration came to an end.
 Pope Paul III had created the Duchy of Parma and Piacenza, territories at the southern border of the Habsburg Duchy of Milan, and invested his son Pierluigi Farnese with the new state.
-Milan's new Imperial governor Ferrante Gonzaga resented the papal decision and, with the approval of Charles V, ordered the assassination of Pierluigi Farnese and occupied Piacenza in 1547.
-Paul's nephew Ottavio Farnese returned to Italy and defended Parma as its new Duke, while the Pope, in response to the Imperial actions, transferred the ecumenical council to Bologna, effectively suspending it.
+Milan's new Imperial governor Ferrante Gonzaga resented the Papal decision and, with the approval of Charles V, ordered the assassination of Pierluigi Farnese and occupied Piacenza in 1547.
+Paul's grandson Ottavio Farnese returned to Italy and defended Parma as its new duke, while the Pope, in response to the Imperial actions, transferred the ecumenical council to Bologna, effectively suspending it.
 With the Augsburg Interim of 1548, the Emperor created a temporary solution by giving certain allowances to Protestants until a reconvened Council of Trent would restore unity.
 However, members of both sides resented the Interim and some actively opposed it.

 The situation remained tense and Charles V, declining in health, further defined the future distribution of territories between his son Philip of Spain and his brother Ferdinand of Austria.
 In 1549, he issued a Pragmatic Sanction, declaring the Low Countries to be a unified entity of Seventeen Provinces of which his son Philip would be the heir.
 To celebrare the event, he and his son made a series of Joyous Entries in several Flemish cities.
 A year later, Charles V and Ferdinand, along with their sister Mary of Hungary, met at the Augsburg summit and agreed to the following succession plans for the Holy Roman Empire: Ferdinand would succeed Charles as already agreed, Philip would succeed Ferdinand, and Ferdinand's son Maximilian would succeed Philip.
 To maintain dynastic unity, inter-Habsburg marriages were to be arranged.
 However, Ferdinand ultimately convinced Philip to renounce his claim to the Imperial succession in favour of Maximilian.